atomicdata-dev/atomic-server/README.md

 - No runtime dependencies, crazy fast, runs on all platforms (including on your Raspberry Pi)
 - Embedded HTTP / HTTPS / HTTP2.0 server
-- Serialization to HTML, JSON, RDF (N-Triples / Turtle / JSON-LD) and AD3
+- Serialization to HTML, JSON, Linked Data (RDF/XML, N-Triples / Turtle / JSON-LD) and AD3

 [→ Read more](server/README.md)